nasiryork/kuralabs_deployment_3/Documentation/Deploymen_3_Documentation.md

 <h1 align=center>Deployment 3 Documentation</h1>

-# Deployment 3
-- Any file with the .md extension will be formatted into a Markdown File

 ## Deployment Goal:
 - Learn how to Deploy an application using 2 VPCs and a Jenkins Agent.